-Across the subset of net exporters which engage in containerized trade with the US, the pre-existing scale of the empty container repositioning problem acts as a strong predictor of this policy's.
-Measuring this scale as US outflows of empties to country i as a percentage of total US container outflows to country i, I find that countries particularly reliant on empty repositioning yielded the highest declines in imports.
+Across the subset of net exporters that engage in containerized trade with the US, pre-existing reliance on empty container repositioning acts as a strong predictor of this policy's effectiveness.
+Measuring the degree of reliance as US outflows of empties to country i as a percentage of total US container outflows to country i, I find that countries with greater shares of empty inflows yielded the highest declines in imports.
 As highlighted in Figure 9, East Asian trade partners maintained the highest empty container shares in the predefined baseline scenario.
 Upon the introduction of a per-unit tax on empty repositioning, these particularly asymmetric trade routes faced the greatest contractionary pressure.
 Transport operators servicing these routes respond by introducing larger contractions in vessel capacity, which in turn lowers the value and volume of imports shipped from East Asia to the US.
 The greater each country's intensive margin of reliance on empty containers, represented by the empty share term, the greater the decline in import levels.